 It turned out that I had somehow been resurrected (which I’ve never seen happen before or since) but was invisible to everyone else on my team- when they switched to my screen view, I was trapped in a black void, but on my screen I was taking part in the game.
 That remains the second-weirdest game I’ve ever played- if I had been playing as a stronger character I could have used it to my advantage, but being a Volus meant I died a lot, and no-one could find my character to revive me.

-4b) Finally, the strangest match I’ve ever played.
-One of the original maps got patched by Bioware after a few months, making one room inaccessible to prevent people camping in there.
-About a month ago, almost a year after this room was locked out, I was playing as the Volus Vanguard and was standing next to the blocked entrance when I got executed.
+4) Finally, the strangest match I’ve ever played.
+One of the original maps got patched by developers Bioware after a few months.
+This patch made one room inaccessible to prevent people from hiding in that room for the whole match About a month ago, almost a year after this room was locked out, I was playing as the Volus Vanguard and was standing next to the blocked entrance when I got executed.
 When the next round started, I was inside the locked room, with no way out.

 So know you know just how much I glitch the games I play, let me know if you do the same.